teodorlu/hotload/README.md

 - Anaconda Python 2.7.15 on Windows 10
 - Abaqus Python 2.7.4 on Windows 10

-If any of these platforms break, please report the bug in an issue.
-If you're on a different platform where you think hotload should work, please create an issue.
+Please report a bug in an issue if hotload doesn't work on any supported platform.

 ## Advanced usage